 - Create a directory named

-dataand any files you want in the file system there.
+dataand include any files that you want in the file system there.

 - Make sure you have selected a board, port, and closed Serial Monitor.